influxdata/docs-v2/content/chronograf/v1.8/guides/cloning-in-ui.md

 ---
 title: Clone dashboards and cells
+description: >
-description: Clone, or duplicate, a dashboard or a cell to use as starting points for creating dashboards or cells using the copy as a template.
+  Clone a dashboard or a cell and use the copy as a starting point to create new dashboard or cells.
 menu:
   chronograf_1_8:
     weight: 70